jjfiv/cs145-f2020/src/syllabus.md

 ### Zoom (emphasizing synchronous audio)

-Our synchronous lab times will be conducted over Zoom, where we will occasionally use breakout rooms or share screens but we will focus on getting started with and having real-time discussions about the new assignments each week.
+Our synchronous lab times will be conducted over Zoom, where we will occasionally use breakout rooms or share screens but we will focus on getting started with and having real-time discussions about the new projects each week.
 It is likely Zoom will be required for many of your other courses.

 Look for the Zoom link for your lab in your lab-channel on Slack!